-Chemical engineers master the fundamental science of chemistry and physics along with the engineering skills needed to design and implement processes to produce energy, chemicals and advanced materials.
+The Bachelor of Science in chemical engineering curriculum is designed to prepare students to master the fundamental science of chemistry and physics, and develop engineering skills needed to design and implement processes to produce energy, chemicals and advanced materials.
 These processes improve agriculture, consumer products, biotechnology, fuels, medical devices, microelectronics, and pharmaceuticals and medicines.

 Chemical engineers focusing on energy explore new sources of oil and gas, and other renewable and sustainable energy.

 An emphasis in biology covers topics such as health care, medicines, biofuels and biochemicals.

 Polymers, composites, semiconductors and solar cells are a few examples of advanced materials chemical engineers research and develop.

 This area focuses on the design of reactors and separators to manufacture all types of commodity chemicals and consumer goods including fuels, foods and plastics.